reddvid/my-hugo-site/content/posts/2021/04/mc-s02/index.md

 Also, I tried streaming mobile games now and then but the current setup is not suited for it.
 I am slowly building funds to get the setup for mobile games too.

-Receiving stars during my live streams are very much appreciated by placing your names on my Starwall as seen here: `[Star-senders Wall](https://reddavid.me/starwall)`
+Receiving stars during my live streams are very much appreciated by placing your names on my Starwall here: [Star-senders Wall](https://reddavid.me/starwall)

 Buy me Coffee: [https://www.buymeacoffee.com/RedDavid](https://www.buymeacoffee.com/RedDavid)